bd452/MSW/docs/development.md

 4. Squash-merge or rebase as appropriate

 ## Windows Agent Deployment
-1. Build the solution on Windows: `dotnet publish -c Release -r win-x64`.
+1. Build the solution on Windows ARM64: `dotnet publish -c Release -r win-arm64`.
 2. Copy published bits to `C:\Program Files\WinRun`.
 3. Register as Windows service using `sc create WinRunAgent binPath= "C:\Program Files\WinRun\WinRunAgent.exe" start= auto`.
 4. Ensure Spice guest tools are installed so virtio-serial channels are available.

+> **Architecture Note:** Use `win-arm64` for Apple Silicon Mac VMs.
+The .NET code is architecture-neutral, but the published output must match the guest OS architecture.

 ## Testing Strategy